Fairness in Augmented Graph Learning: A Survey: Influence of Augmentation on Graph Learning

+In graph learning, particularly in graph transformers, higher-order nodes (i.e., nodes with high degrees) often dominate the learning process (named over-globalizing)~\cite{xing2024less, shehzad2024graph}, which can amplify the influence of sensitive attributes associated with these nodes, leading to bias in the model.
+This dominance can lead to the amplification of sensitive attribute correlations present in these nodes, ultimately inducing bias in the model's predictions.
+As shown in the work of Luo et al.~\cite{luo2025fairgp}, this phenomenon has significant fairness implications.
+Specifically, the model tends to overfit to the structural and attribute patterns of high-degree nodes, leading to skewed outcomes that favor the majority group represented among them.
+This issue is particularly evident in augmented graph learning models such as graph transformers, where attention mechanisms and message passing are heavily influenced by node connectivity patterns, further amplifying the impact of high-degree nodes.

+Empirical validation of this bias was conducted by analyzing the distribution of sensitive attributes across different benchmark datasets, as shown in Table~\ref{tab:pos_inf}.
+In these experiments, sensitive attributes were defined as binary attributes (e.g., gender or race), and their distribution was compared between the overall node set and the subset of higher-order nodes.
+The results were visualized using color-coded bars: red indicating cases where the majority class had sensitive attribute = 1 ($|\textbf{H}[i,s] = 1| > |\textbf{H}[i,s] = 0|$), and blue where it had sensitive attribute = 0 ($|\textbf{H}[i,s] = 1| < |\textbf{H}[i,s] = 0|$).
+Specifically, if $|\textbf{H}[i,s] = 1| = |\textbf{H}[i,s] = 0|$, it will show the black "1".
+These visualizations revealed a clear pattern, when the sensitive attribute distribution among higher-order nodes deviated from that of the full graph, graph transformers tended to learn and make predictions aligned with the higher-order node distribution.
+In some cases, this misalignment led to predictions that were directly opposite to what would be expected based on the overall graph distribution.

+Even when the majority group in both distributions (overall and higher-order nodes) was the same, the model's predictions more closely reflected the proportion of sensitive attributes among the higher-order nodes rather than the graph as a whole.
+This observation indicates that the demographic composition of high-degree nodes significantly affects the fairness of graph transformer-based models.

+Graph partitioning mitigates this issue by limiting the influence of high-degree nodes through localized learning within smaller, more balanced subgraphs.
+As illustrated in Fig.~\ref{fig:MV}, partitioning the graph into subsets with more uniform degree distributions and sensitive attribute compositions reduces the dominance of structurally influential nodes, thereby promoting fairer learning outcomes.
+Thus, in the context of AGL models such as graph transformers, graph partitioning serves not only as a tool for improving scalability but also as an effective mechanism for enhancing fairness.

-Thus, the augmentation of machine learning techniques such as contrastive learning and graph partitioning in graph learning methods has been shown to yield fairer outcomes, demonstrating their potential to address fairness challenges while meeting other objectives.
+Thus, the augmentation of ML techniques such as contrastive learning and graph partitioning in graph learning methods has been shown to yield fairer outcomes, demonstrating their potential to address fairness challenges while meeting other objectives.